ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 State patches can appear as *Patch messages* that indicate state changes that should be *applied* to a Thing.

+Despite their different purpose, both Status Report Updates and State Patches will apply some kind of patch algorithm.
+JSON Merge Patch {{-merge-patch}} is probably a strong contender for the default algorithm that will be used a little bit differently depending on the message type (the context patch will be applied "internally" by the device, while the delta message will be processed together with its predecessor by a consumer).
+As there might be cases where the Merge Patch algorithm is not sufficient, different algorithms (that can be IANA registered) are going to be settable via the `patchMethod` field within the `sdfInstanceOf` quality.

-And finally, we have *Construction Messages* and *Identity Manifests* that initiate a Thing's (re)configuration or its comissioning, the latter of which perform an initialization primarily with identity information such as the Thing's manufacturer or its device identifier.
+Finally, we have *Construction Messages* and *Identity Manifests* that initiate a Thing's (re)configuration or its comissioning, the latter of which perform an initialization primarily with identity information such as the Thing's manufacturer or its device identifier.

 In the remainder of this section, we will discuss the differences between the different archetype manifestations.